rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 staged changes, it generates the other node's commitment transaction with those changes, signs it and sends an `update_commit` message:

 * `sig`: the signature using the private key corresponding to `commit_key` for the receiving node's commitment transaction.
-* `fee_rate`: set the fee for the receiving node's commitment transaction.

 A node MUST NOT send an `update_commit` message which does not include any updates.
 Note that a node MAY send an `update_commit` message which only alters the fee.

-The sending node MUST set `fee_rate` within the (inclusive) range of the last `update_fee` message acknowledged by the header's `acknowledge` field.
-The sending node MUST NOT set `fee_rate` such that it cannot afford its share of the fee.
-See "Fee Calculation" for how this alters the commitment transaction.
-The suggested `fee_rate` is twice the fee rate estimated for entry into the next block.

-The receiver MUST check `fee` and fail the connection if it is not within this range, or the sending node cannot afford it.

-The receiving node creates its own new commitment transaction with the new fee, all the other node's staged changes and its own staged changes up to and including the message acknowledged by the `acknowledge` header.
+The receiving node creates its own new commitment transaction with the last `fee_rate` it has acknowledged, all the other node's staged changes and its own staged changes up to and including the message acknowledged by the `acknowledge` header.
 The receiver MUST check the signature is valid for that transaction.